 Off the water

-Not really up for an adventure on the high seas?
-Here are four spots suggested by the Office of Environment & Heritage for off-water whale watching in Sydney:
+If you’re not really up for an adventure on the high seas, here are four locations suggested by the NSW Office of Environment and Heritage for off-water whale watching in Sydney.

 Bare Island Fort